igvteam/igv-reports/README.md

 conda install pysam
 ```

 ## Creating a report

-A report consists of a table of sites or regions and an associated igv views for each site.
+A report consists of a table of sites or regions and an associated IGV views for each site.
 Reports are created with
 the command line script ```create_report```.
 Command line arguments are described below.
 Although _--tracks_ is optional, a typical report will include at least an alignment track
 (BAM or CRAM) file from which the variants were called.